dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 source material to render it into a valid ECMAScript syntax tree.
-While the PA framework can be used to define novel transformations in the style of a classic C preprocessor, its primary purpose is to provide a method for (a) an ECMAScript engine or transpiler to report its builtin syntactic capabilities to ECMAScript code, and for (b) ECMAScript code to inform the engine or transpiler what transformations need to be applied to any given source.
+While the PA framework can be used to define novel transformations in the style of a classic C preprocessor, its primary purpose is to provide a method for (a) an ECMAScript engine or transpiler to report its builtin syntactic capabilities to ECMAScript code, and for (b) ECMAScript code to inform the engine or transpiler what transformations must be applied to any given source before it can be successfully parsed.

 This represents an unprecedented level of user control over the ECMAScript import machinery, exceeded only by the proposed [VirtualModuleSource] mechanism described in the Compartments proposal at Stage 1 of the TC39 process.